Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 As you run tests in `recording` or `playback` mode, the `test-proxy` automatically checks out the appropriate tag in each local assets repo.
 After running docs in `record` mode, the newly updated recordings will be sitting within the appropriate assets repository.

-To view the changes before pushing, use one of the one-liners defined below [below.](#attempt-to-manually-resolve).
+To view the changes before pushing, use one of the one-liners defined below [below](#attempt-to-manually-resolve).

 ### My tests don't use the test-proxy at all currently, how do I externalize my recordings?